-This article is reviewed regularly (on a monthly basis) by Wego’s editorial team to ensure that the content is up to date & accurate.
+This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 When is Arafat Day in 2023?

-How is Arafat Day celebrated in the UAE?
+How is Arafat Day observed?

 Arafat Day is considered one of the holiest and most momentous days in the Islamic faith.
 It is said that the devil is enraged beyond measure on this day as he witnessed millions of souls being granted mercy and forgiveness for their past sins and transgressions.